CrazyNeil/OllamaSpring/README.md

 # New Features

-Quick Completion allow you send prompt in a fast way and just active it by cmd + shift + h, update OllamaSpring to v1.1.5 or just install it from [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.
+Quick Completion allow you send prompt in a fast way and active it by cmd + shift + h, update OllamaSpring to v1.1.5 or just install it from [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.

 ![quickCompletion](https://github.com/user-attachments/assets/0a6109b8-ab0a-454b-b9c8-627a27a43c3d)